ashishnkr/ashishnkr/README.md

 ### Hi there 👋

 I am Ashish, an Enthusiast Software Developer.
-I have previously worked on Windows based applications previous but now I am discovering new passion in web technologies 🕸
+I have previously worked on Windows based applications but now I am discovering new passion in web technologies 🕸
 I like coding and constantly learning and sharing new things.
 For starters, I have created a repository for Design Patterns which I have come across and implemented. https://github.com/ashishnkr/DesignPatterns